tybenz/blog/about/index.md

 [ThemeRoller](http://jquerymobile.com/themeroller), and [Muse](http://adobe.com/muse).

-I have an amazing family, including my beautiful wife Amy, my eighteen-month-old son, Brody, and a new baby girl on the way (ETA: October).
+I have an amazing family, including my beautiful wife Amy, my two-year-old son, Brody, and a new baby girl, Grace.

 I've been playing music for about 10 years.
 I dabble in a lot of different instruments but my true love is the elctric guitar.
 I've played with